- 1 Quarantine A Cat with Ringworm?

 How is the Final Diagnosis Made?

-The fastest way to check if your cat is infected is by using a Wood’s Lamp, an ultraviolet lamp under whose light the M. Canis will glow with yellow-green in the dark.
+The fastest way to check if your cat is infected is by using a Wood’s Lamp, an ultraviolet lamp under whose light the M. Canis fungus will glow with yellow-green in the dark.
 The problem with this method is that not all cases of M. Canis infections will fluoresce and that there are other species of dermatophyte infections that will not glow at all under a Wood’s lamp’s light.

-Remember, for the to be effective, you have to strictly follow your vet’s instructions – there can be no room for error.
-This is an that can haunt you for a very long time if you do not do exactly what your vet advises.
+Remember, for the treatment to be effective, you have to strictly follow your vet’s instructions – there can be no room for error.
+This is an infection that can haunt you for a very long time if you do not do exactly what your vet advises.

 Why Should We Quarantine Our Cats?